bittaris/bittaris/README.md

-### 🥚 Fresh hatchling, hopeful fledgling Full Stack Software Developer 🕊
+### 🥚 Fresh hatchling, on my way to fledgling
+Full Stack Software Developer 🕊
 Currently working on a PCOS Habit Tracker web app

 <!--